 Treasury Inflation-Protected Security (TIPS, Treasury Inflation-Indexed Security) - A type of medium to long-term security whose term is at least 5 years and whose principal is indexed semi-annually to the Consumer Price Index - Urban (CPI-U).
 After purchase, interest payments are paid to your selected payment destination every six months until maturity.
 Because the interest rate is applied to the adjusted principal, interest payments can vary in amount from one period to the next.
 If inflation occurs, the interest payment increases.
 In the event of deflation, the interest payment decreases.
 At the maturity of a TIPS, you receive the adjusted principal or the original principal, whichever is greater.
 These provisions protect you against inflation and deflation.
 Minimum purchase is $100 with multiples sold in the same increment.
 The maximum amount for a noncompetitive purchase is $5 million.

-Undelivered Payment - A payment that cannot be made to your designated financial institution and is returned to the Bureau of the Public Debt.
+Undelivered Payment - A payment that cannot be made to your designated financial institution and is returned to the Bureau of the Fiscal Service.
 After September 2005, TreasuryDirect directs all undeliverable payments to your Zero-Percent C of I.

 View Rights - On a security with Sole Owner registration, the first-named registrant (or grantor) may grant View rights to any individual (or grantee) with a TreasuryDirect account.
 On a security with Beneficiary registration, the first-named registrant may only grant View rights to the second-named registrant.
 On a security with Primary Owner registration, the first-named registrant may only grant View rights to the second-named registrant.
 The grantor may edit or delete any of these rights at any time.
 View rights do NOT apply to the Zero-Percent C of I security, and certain restrictions apply for converted securities.
 View rights are not available in entity accounts.